SergueiBaskakov/EDA/README.md

 A console four in a row game developed in Java.

 ## Graph Paths - Caminos en un grafo:
-Find all the posible paths of a given graph.
+A Java console software which can find all the posible paths of a given graph.